Gerhard-Schalk/Campus02_IUS/How_to_use_MQTT_with_TLS.md

 ```
 openssl req -out broker.csr -key broker.key -new
 ```
+**Note:** The Common Name (CN) needs to match the hostname of your broker!
+          For your example we need to use "192.168.0.100".
 Output:
 ```
 You are about to be asked to enter information that will be incorporated